 Here is why you should choose organic for your child, and what the benefits are of organic skincare, products and clothes for your baby.

-Harmful chemicals has been a big focus in the media right now, as more parents are becoming increasingly aware and speaking out on the negative effects or harmful substances that are targeted at their loved ones.
+Harmful chemicals have been a big focus in the media right now, as more parents are becoming increasingly aware and speaking out on the negative effects or harmful substances that are targeted at their loved ones.

 But new mothers, expecting mothers and experienced mothers as well as fathers must all eventually take a stance on where they stand on this matter, and it can be difficult to find your way around in this mountain of information.
 What do you need to take seriously, and what is of less significance?